-• If the firmware upgrade failed, use the TFTP program (it was downloaded along with the firmware).
-Open the pdf that was downloaded along with the firmware and TFTP program, and follow the pdf's instructions.

-• Set static IP address on the PC; refer to "Problem #1, I need to set a static IP address."
+- If the firmware upgrade failed, use the TFTP program (it was downloaded along with the firmware).
+Open the pdf that was downloaded along with the firmware and TFTP program, and follow the pdf's instructions. - Set a static IP address on the PC; refer to "Problem #1, I need to set a static IP address."
 Use the following IP address settings for the computer you are using:

-IP Address: 192.168.1.50

-Subnet Mask: 255.255.255.0
+IP Address: 192.168.1.50 Subnet Mask: 255.255.255.0 Gateway: 192.168.1.1

-Gateway: 192.168.1.1

-• Perform the upgrade using the TFTP program or the Router's web-based utility through its Administration tab.
+Perform the upgrade using the TFTP program or the Router's web-based utility through its Administration tab.

-14.My DSL service's PPPoE is always disconnecting.
+14. My DSL service's PPPoE is always disconnecting.

 PPPoE is not actually a dedicated or always-on connection.
-The DSL ISP can disconnect the service after a period of inactivity, just like a normal phone dial-up connection to the Internet. • There is a setup option to "keep alive" the connection.
-This may not always work, so you may
+The DSL ISP can disconnect the service after a period of inactivity, just like a normal phone dial-up connection to the Internet.

-• There is a setup option to "keep alive" the connection.
-This may not always work, so you may need to reestablish connection periodically.

-1. To connect to the Router, go to the web browser, and enter http://192.168.1.1 or the IP address of the Router.

-2. Enter the password, if asked.
-(The default password is admin.)

-3. On the Setup screen, select the option Keep Alive, and set the Redial Period option at 20 (seconds).

-4. Click the Save Settings button.

-5. Click the Status tab, and click the Connect button.

-6. You may see the login status display as Connecting.
-Press the F5 key to refresh the screen, until you see the login status display as Connected.

-• Click the Save Settings button to continue.

-• If the connection is lost again, follow steps 1- 6 to re-establish connection.
+- There is a setup option to "keep alive" the connection.
+This may not always work, so you may need to reestablish connection periodically. - To connect to the Router, go to the web browser, and enter http://192.168.1.1 or the IP address of the Router. - 2.
+Enter the password, if asked.
+(The default password is admin.) - 3.
+On the Setup screen, select the option Keep Alive, and set the Redial Period option at 20 (seconds). - 4.
+Click the Save Settings button. - 5.
+Click the Status tab, and click the Connect button. - You may see the login status display as Connecting.
+Press the F5 key to refresh the screen, until you see the login status display as Connected. - Click the Save Settings button to continue. - If the connection is lost again, follow steps 1- 6 to re-establish connection.